 - Where are they going?

-The stronger the correlation is, the higher chance you have of making a sale.
+The stronger the correlation is between your consumer and your product, the higher chance you have of making a sale.

-It's very important that you carefully consider the laws and regulations in your area.
-You cannot put a vending machine on public property without the proper paperwork and permissions.
+Carefully consider the laws and regulations in your area.
+You cannot put a vending machine on public property without the proper paperwork and permission.

 There may be laws specific to what you can or cannot sell in a vending machine, like tobacco, for example.
 Certain products may require additional licenses.